PoisotLab/ms_metaweb_transfer/manuscript.md

 appropriate threshold for probability, we performed the RDPG approach on the European metaweb, and evaluated the probability threshold by treating this as a binary classification problem, specifically assuming that both 0 and 1 in the European metaweb are all true.
-Given the methodological given in REF, this seems like a reasonable assumption, although one that does not hold for all metawebs.
+Given the methodological reasoning given in REF, this seems like a reasonable assumption, although one that does not hold for all metawebs.
 We used the thresholding approach presented in HAYSTACK, and picked a cutoff that maximized Youden's J statistic [@Youden1950IndRat]; the resulting cutoff was 0.22, and gave an accuracy above 0.99.

 The left and right subspaces for the European metaweb, accompanied by the threshold for prediction, represent the knowledge we seek to transfer.
 In the